guillego/recursion/README.md

 Reading Gödel, Escher, Bach I enjoyed the recursive dialogue "Little Harmonic Labyrinth" and the chapter that followed on recursion.

-So I decided to implement my own RTN to descrive the Ornate Noun and the Fancy Noun.
+So I decided to implement my own RTN to describe the Ornate Noun and the Fancy Noun.

 ## To run